lakshmi0512/FarmLite_Website/README.md

-# Shopify
+# Farm Lite

-Shopify website template is an online shopping website with the functionality of buying items and generating bills using only pure HTML CSS and JS.
+Farm Lite website is an online website for farmers with the following features:
+We have implemented the following features in the website:
+Weather prediction
+Crop rotation
+Buy and sell products Cart
+Calculate profit and loss
+Farmers guide
+Find out the problem in crops (upload an image) only pure HTML CSS JS and PHP
+Pandemic prediction
+Soil detection
+Plant disease detection
+using ML PYTHON and Matlab

 ## Developed With: